loading...

 Return to Poipu

-After you’ve explored Koloa Town or taken the bonus trip to the fishpond, we’ll guide you back towards Poipu where you can end your day at the beach, grab some dinner if you haven’t yet, or do some shopping.
+After you’ve explored Koloa Town or taken the bonus trip to the fishpond, we’ll point you towards Lihue or guide you back towards Poipu where you can end your day at the beach, grab some dinner if you haven’t yet, or do some shopping.

 download shaka guide